morphgnt/tischendorf/text/parsed/README.txt

      A)/RA being misparsed as non-interrogative.
    - Changed structure such that BETA and Unicode versions are in separate directories, and the file extension is always .txt.

+v.
+1.4 (2006-03-14)
+   - Fixed 151 words, some of which were parsing-errors (particularly with respect to 2nd Aorist analyses of stems with *LQ*), and some of which were wrongly assigned lemmas and/or Strong's numbers.